0rkhann/1st-year-Study-Project/README.md

 resolution of the screen should be higher than these parameters and it can be launched on Windows, no MacOS.
 As a result our team got the highest grade along all team.

 To launch a game, download a file named "UFAZpoly.exe" and just double click to exe file and then enjoy playing ;)

-To see python code, open the py file (the py file contains a lot of lines of code, because I manually wrote into the code the question related to subjects)